Yang-Mills heat flow on gauged holomorphic maps: Introduction

-We use similar techniques as R{\aa}de \cite{Rade} to show the existence of flow for \eqref{eq:functional}.
+The most important application of our results is for proving HK correspondences for vortices on Riemann surface with infinite volume.
+In case $\Sig=\C$, this is done in joint work with Woodward \cite{VW:affine}, and is proved by applying Theorem \ref{thm:closedintro} on $\P^1$ equipped with a sequence of increasing metrics.
+This result is crucially used to define the quantum-Kirwan morphism in \cite{W:qkirwan}.
+In a similar way, the author has also obtained a HK correspondence for vortices on curves with infinite cylindrical ends in \cite{Venu:cyl}, resulting in a homeomorphism to the moduli space of quasimaps.

+We expect that the boundary result Theorem \ref{thm:bdryintro} can be used to prove a classification result for vortices defined on the complex half plane, analogous to the result for affine vortices in \cite{VW:affine}.
+Analogous to the closed case, vortices on the half plane will be required in the definition of an open quantum Kirwan morphism proposed by Woodward \cite{W:GF}.
+This morphism would play an important role in open gauged Gromov-Witten theory which has been studied by Frauenfelder \cite{Frau:AG}, Woodward \cite{W:GF} and Xu \cite{Xu:GF}, \cite{Xu:Lagcpt}.
+For the convergence of flow in the case of a base manifold with boundary, we need an additional hypothesis that the maps $u_t$ map the boundary of the domain $\partial \Sig$ to the zero level set of the moment map.
+This is a natural assumption in open gauged Gromov-Witten theory, where one studies gauged maps $(A,u)$ on Riemann surfaces with boundary that map the boundary $\partial \Sig$ to a $K$-invariant Lagrangian $L \subset \Phi^{-1}(0) \subset X$.

+Another application of heat flow in the case of a closed base manifold is to provide a Morse stratification on the space of gauged holomorphic maps.
+This goal is not achieved in this paper, and is a subject of future research.

+The proof of the existence of heat flow uses similar techniques as R{\aa}de \cite{Rade}.
 The main point of difference is that our flow problem involves $u$ which is a map to a compact K\"{a}hler manifold.
 While solving the flow equations, we assume that $u(t)$ is in $C^0$, but in the time direction, we assume its regularity is in a Sobolev class.
 We have to address some issues in defining such a mixed space.
-The reason why it's necessary to have $u_t$ in $C^0$, is because the perturbative lower order terms in the parabolic flow equations involve composition of functions, and we need $u_t \in C^0$ to use these results. \cite{Do:ASD} gives a simpler way of obtaining flow lines, albeit modulo gauge.
+The reason why it is necessary to have $u_t$ in $C^0$, is because the perturbative lower order terms in the parabolic flow equations involve composition of functions, and we need $u_t \in C^0$ to use the estimates for such cases.
+Donaldson \cite{Do:ASD} gives a simpler way of obtaining flow lines, albeit modulo gauge.
 But this approach does not work for us because of the non-linear moment map term.
 However, after showing the existence of flow, we adapt the technique in \cite{Do:ASD} to show that our flow is smooth in time and space directions modulo gauge.

-Similar Morse-theoretic ideas have been applied to the space of holomorphic vector bundles equipped with some extra data.
-For example, Wilkin\cite{Wilkin} studies the space of Higgs pairs $(A,\phi)$, where $A$ is a connection on a complex vector bundle over a Riemann surface, and $\phi \in \Omega^{1,0}(E)$ such that $\delbar_A \phi=0$.
-With a standard choice of symplectic structure, the action of the gauge group action has moment map $F_A+[\phi, \phi^*]$.
-The paper shows that the Morse stratification of the $L^2$ norm of the moment map corresponds to a holomorphic stratification.
-A Higgs pair corresponds to a $GL(n,\C)$ connection, so the problem of studying the gradient flow in this case, is reduced to the gradient flow problem on the space of connections.